omsf-eco-infra/devbox/README.md

 ### connect to host `<ip>` port 22: Connection refused

-Sometimes you'll get this error if you try to SSH into a DevBox immediately after it start running.
+Sometimes you'll get this error if you try to SSH into a DevBox immediately after it starts running.
 This is because sometimes the networking is not fully set up yet.
 Wait a few seconds and try again.